-Figure 9.3: A closeup view of the LETG GESS showing two complete grating modules.
-Each module has three holes that hold the arrays of grating facets.
+Figure 9.3: A closeup view of the LETG GESS showing nearly three complete grating modules.
+Each module holds three circular grating facets, and each facet contains approximately 80 triangular grating elements.

 Figure 9.4: LETG facet structure schematic showing the basic shape of the individual grating elements and the relative sizes of the support structures.
-The upper view shows the entire facet, which comprises the triangular coarse support, the vertical fine supporting bars, and the (horizontal) grating bars.
+The upper view shows the complete grating element, which comprises the triangular coarse support, the vertical fine supporting bars, and the (horizontal) grating bars.
 The grating bars themselves are not shown to scale.
 In the upper view every $50^{\rm th}$ grating bar is drawn, in the lower view every $10^{\rm th}$ bar.